coffee007/coffee007/README.md

 ### Hey there! 👋

-- 🔭 I’m currently working on a web bookmarks Chrome Extension.
+- 🔭 Working on a web bookmarks Chrome Extension.
-- 🌱 I’m currently learning SQL
+- 🌱 Learning React
-- I enjoy competitive programming